Chahine-tech/go-tp/README.md

 Once the server is running, you can:
 - View contacts in your browser at `http://localhost:3000` (or your custom port)
 - Access the JSON API at `http://localhost:3000/api/contacts`
+- Use the web interface to:
+  - Add new contacts with the "Add New Contact" button
+  - Edit existing contacts with the "Edit" button
+  - Delete contacts with the "Delete" button
+  - View all contacts in a clean, modern interface

 ## Running Tests